 In our example, we just check if the system has been trained and that it doesn't fail.
 These tests can also be added to the CI system when doing a pull request, for that reason they tend to be quick.

-Integration tests are use to check the correct behavior of a system.
+Integration tests are used to check the correct behavior of a system.
 While we are developing, we could create code that is not failing, but that provides wrong or suboptimal behaviors.
 In the case of a neural network algorithm, we would like to make sure that for a known dataset we always get a certain value of accuracy.

 @pytest.mark.parametrize('n_layers, targ_acc', [ (2, 0.70), (5, 0.80), ]) def test_integration_acc(n_layers, targ_acc): nn = NeuralNetwork(n_layers=n_layers) dataset = load_dataset('data.csv') nn.train(dataset) acc = nn.compute_accuracy(dataset) assert acc >= targ_acc

 For these situations, the parametrize function of Pytest is really helpful.
 In our case, Pytest will test the same code twice.
 With a neural network of two layers, we expect an accuracy of at least 0.70.
 With a neural network of 5 layers, our expected accuracy is higher.

 In the CI system, these tests are not executed every pull request, but maybe once a day.
-The reason is because they typically take longer than the other kinds of tests.
+The reason is that they typically take longer than other kinds of tests.

 The previous types of tests analyzed are designed to make sure that the code works as expected.
 But in some situations, tests can be used to just show an example of how to implement the code.
 This is the task of utility tests.

 The most common place to add utility tests is in the documentation.
-In this case, utility tests are also refered as doctests.
+In this case, utility tests are also referred to as doctests.

 class NeuralNetwork: """Neural network Args: n_layers (int): Number of layers.
 Examples: >>> dataset = load_dataset('data.csv') >>> nn = NeuralNetwork(n_layers=5) >>> nn.train(dataset) >>> accuracy = nn.compute_accuracy(dataset) >>> print(accuracy) 0.87 """